ForstaLabs/atlas-client-php/docs/Api/LoginApi.md

 [[Back to top]](#) [[Back to API list]](../../README.md#documentation-for-api-endpoints) [[Back to Model list]](../../README.md#documentation-for-models) [[Back to README]](../../README.md)

 # **loginSendRead**
-> loginSendRead($org, $tag_slug)
+> \Swagger\Client\Model\UserLoginSend loginSendRead($org, $tag_slug)

-Returns current authentication method for a particular user
+Returns the current authentication method for the specified user

-Returns current authentication method for a particular user, or                               sends a login code to their email if password/totp auth is not                               yet configured
+Returns current authentication method for the user associated with the tag @tag_slug:org, or sends an account authorization code to their email if password/totp auth is not yet configured

 ### Example
 ```php